What Is The ASC 718 Report?

 Now that we’ve covered the basics, it is important to know what actually goes into an ASC 718 report.
 We have broken it down into three main topics that you will want to familiarize yourself with, since they are essential to preparing the ASC 718 report.

 1. Valuation of Options

 There are several different models that are used today, and the ASC 718 guidelines do not prescribe a specific model that must be followed.
-The approach endorsed by Shoobx is that of the Black-Scholes model because it is the most commonly used (and therefore most widely understood), relatively simple formula that does not require additional information for each grant, other than six predefined inputs.
-To properly value your company’s option grants, you will need to plug into the formula these six pieces of information: the option strike price, the fair market value, the expected dividend yield (which is normally zero for startups), the expected term of the grant, the volatility of the option price, and the risk free interest rate over the time period of the grant.
+The approach usually supported by Fidelity is that of the Black-Scholes model because it is the most commonly used (and therefore most widely understood), relatively simple formula that does not require additional information for each grant, other than six predefined inputs.
+To properly value your company’s option grants, you will need to plug into the formula these six pieces of information: the option strike price, the fair market value, the expected dividend yield (which is normally zero for startups), the expected term of the grant, the volatility of the option price, and the risk-free interest rate over the time period of the grant.

 As you may have gleaned from what is required, the calculation of an option’s value tries to determine how risky the shares of the company are, which then informs how valuable their worth would be in an open market.
 Without a clear price point for your option grants, reporting on this information is impossible—it is like stating that you pay your employees for their work without knowing their salary!

 2. Expense Report